ozdemirht/generative-ai/Kaggle-Google-AI-Studio/Readme.md

 ## How?

 - First, prompted to create a chatbot to provide hypertension knowledge for CH Workers.
-- Next, I asked for a learning path, training via quiz and simulation.
+- Next, I asked for a **learning path**, training via **quiz** and **simulation**.
-- Next, (based on published Relevant Resources), restricted knowledge base to two documents.
+- Next, (based on published [Relevant Resources](https://osaips.atlassian.net/wiki/external/NjkzOTYxZjIzZWJiNGUxYzlhYTBiMWE4OTE0OTViZWE)), restricted knowledge base to two documents.
-- Next, I thought that these two documents may not be updated frequently, then prompted Google AI Studio to consider NIH publications when there is not enough information in the given documents.
+- Next, I thought that these two documents may not be updated frequently, then prompted [Google AI Studio](https://aistudio.google.com/apps?source=) to consider NIH publications when there is not enough information in the given documents.
 This should allow CH Workers to access the recent medical information about hypertension, prevention, and management (=> [constants.ts]() added secondary source into its prompt).
-- Next, prompted to add a feature to record a patient's progress (=> Patient Records).
+- Next, prompted to add a feature to **record a patient's progress** (=> Patient Records).
-- Next, prompted to add translation of English text responses to one of the local languages spoken in Gambia.
+- Next, prompted to add **translation of English text responses to one of the local languages** spoken in Gambia.
 - Next, prompted to update background colors.
-- Next, prompted to add multiple patient profiles to Patient Simulator so that CHW will have opportunity to practice with different patient profiles.
+- Next, prompted to add **multiple patient profiles to Patient Simulator** so that CHW will have opportunity to practice with different patient profiles.
-- Finally, prompted to provide feedback to CH Worker after completing a patient simulator case so that CHW knows what was good, what needs to be improved, and what needs to be re-studied.
+- Finally, prompted to **provide feedback to CH Worker** after completing a patient simulator case so that CHW knows what was good, what needs to be improved, and what needs to be re-studied.

 ## Summary

-- Considering the scope of [GenAI For Good](https://ieeeht.org/get-involved/funding-opportunities/genai-for-good/) Challenge for Gambia, this chatbot addressed some of these use cases for one persona.
+- Considering the scope of [GenAI For Good](https://ieeeht.org/get-involved/funding-opportunities/genai-for-good/) [Challenge for Gambia](https://ieeeht.org/wp-content/uploads/2025/10/GenAI4GC-Fact-Sheets-13.pdf), this chatbot addressed some of these use cases for one persona.
 However, the speed of building something useful is impressive.
 - Although I just started utilizing [Google AI Studio](https://aistudio.google.com/apps?source=), I can easily predict how such tools will accelerate many steps in GenAI product development.

 ## References